pango-lier/text-to-speech-crawl/README.md

 large-home-entertainment-class-device Home entertainment systems or smart TVs, like Google Home Max, LG TV large-automotive-class-device Car speakers telephony-class-application Interactive Voice Response (IVR) systems

+## Test (create a file mp3 from text)

+- npm run test

+## How to get free token on [Cloud.google](https://cloud.google.com/text-to-speech)

+1. Go to diablog at Put Text-to-Speech into action on https://cloud.google.com/text-to-speech
+2. Take button F12 =>>>>>> go to Network on new bottom board =>>>>>> Click to "SPEAK IT"
+3. Check request name "proxy?url ..............." and get token on "Request URL" .
+4. put token to "textToSpeech" function .